jamesburns-rts/teamwork-cli/README.md

 ## Installation

 Clearly this depends on nodejs and npm.
-After that, either clone this repo and run `npm install`, or run `npm install teamwork-cli`.
+Get your teamwork credentials then you can either clone the repo to install or use npm.

+### Credentials
 This also depends on _your_ teamwork API key and URL.
 The url is the base of your teamwork website, for example https://mycompany.teamwork.com.
 The API key can be found by: